 In multisensory learning, the student sees, hears, and touches.
 This helps children learn through all the major avenues to the brain at the same time.
 Multisensory learning will increase your child’s motivation, helping him learn more and allowing him to succeed.

 Phonograms are the building blocks of almost every word.
 When your student knows the phonograms and a manageable number of spelling rules, he can spell the vast majority of English words.
 Your student will be short-changed if he doesn’t learn the phonograms.
 Learn how phonograms work.

 Spelling rules show the patterns and logic of the English language.
 When the rules that govern the majority of words are known, the exceptions become clear and easier to learn.
 Read more about spelling rules.

 Spelling becomes much easier when students can recognize the six basic syllable types in words.
-Download a PDF showing the syllable types.
+Download the PDF showing the syllable types.

 It only takes two minutes a day to review previously learned rules and words, but the long-term benefits are well worth the effort.
 Read more about effective review.

 Many children can write their spelling words during a lesson, but they often misspell those same words outside of lesson time.
 Dictation exercises allow your student to use his new knowledge in a practical situation, promoting better spelling.
 Learn how dictation exercises work.

 A mastery-based program provides a foundation for long-term learning by placing your child according to ability rather than age or grade.
 A mastery-based program moves children to the next level only when they have mastered the current level, ensuring that there are no gaps in learning.